peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 The difference between the two numbers, that is, this arbitrary-precision decimal floating-point number minus a 64-bit signed integer.
 If this arbitrary-precision decimal floating-point number is not-a-number (NaN), returns NaN.

-<a id="Subtract_PeterO_Numbers_EDecimal"></a>
-### Subtract

-    public PeterO.Numbers.EDecimal Subtract(
-        PeterO.Numbers.EDecimal otherValue);

-Subtracts an arbitrary-precision decimal floating-point number from this arbitrary-precision decimal floating-point number and returns the result.
-The exponent for the result is the lower of this arbitrary-precision decimal floating-point number's exponent and the other arbitrary-precision decimal floating-point number's exponent.

-<b>Parameters:</b>

- * <i>otherValue</i>: The number to subtract from this instance's value.

-<b>Return Value:</b>

-The difference between the two numbers, that is, this arbitrary-precision decimal floating-point number minus another arbitrary-precision decimal floating-point number.
-If this arbitrary-precision decimal floating-point number is not-a-number (NaN), returns NaN.

 <a id="Subtract_PeterO_Numbers_EDecimal_PeterO_Numbers_EContext"></a>
 ### Subtract